spotinst/help/src/docs/ocean/ocean-aks-cloud-cluster-overview.md

 Screenshot here  -- - --

+>**Note**: If no workloads have been optimized with automatic right-sizing, create and attach right-sizing rules to your workloads in the right-sizing [Advanced Optimization tab](https://docs.spot.io/ocean/features/ocean-cluster-right-sizing-recom-tab).

 This tab displays:
 * Total cluster savings from right-sizing recommendations and the percentage of the saved cluster costs in the selected time range, where:
   * <b>Total cluster savings = [costs for workloads based on original requests – cost for workloads based on Ocean-optimized requests]</b>.